kaitlinthachuk/kings-dilemma/README.md

 ![sidebar](https://github.com/kaitlinthachuk/kings-dilemma/blob/master/images/sidebar.png)

 ## Uploading
 The current voting card changes throughout the game and the chronicle stickers may be updated as well.
-I have added an endpoint to be used by someone on their phone to take a photo of the card or stickers and upload it to firebase.
+I have added an endpoint to be used by someone on their phone to take a photo of the card or stickers and upload it to Firebase.
 This allows for the dynamic nature of the game to be handled easily by whoever has the physical copy of the game.

 ![photo upload](https://github.com/kaitlinthachuk/kings-dilemma/blob/master/images/photo_upload.png)